 Graduate students, untenured faculty, and independent scholars are eligible to submit essays for the competition on any topic appropriate to the aims of New Literary History.
 They are encouraged to familiarize themselves with the journal’s guidelines and scholarly profile.
 Endnotes are used rather than bibliographies.
 Chicago style is preferred.
 Contributions should not exceed 9,000 words, including notes, and are accepted by regular mail or e-mail.
 Essays should not be under consideration elsewhere.
-The deadline for submissions is June 15, 2022.
-All submissions should be clearly marked “Ralph Cohen prize” and emailed to email@example.com.
+The deadline for submissions for the 2023 prize will be announced soon.
+All submissions should be clearly marked “Ralph Cohen prize” and emailed to firstname.lastname@example.org.

 The winner of the award will receive a $2,000 honorarium.
 The essay will be published in a future issue of New Literary History.

 Congratulations to Rachel Greenspan for her essay, “Naming Argentina: Torture, (Anti)Humanism, and Disappearance in Luisa Valenzuela’s Fictions,” which has won the 2022 Ralph Cohen Prize.
 Her essay will be published next year in New Literary History.